‘Price Has Very Little To Do With Skincare’: A Top Dermatologist Gets Real About How To Have Great Skin

 In your book, you write that the rise of hand and body soap was parallel to the “kill-all” approach to germs in medicine.
 Those views have evolved, so how should people think about germs on their skin?

 Think of your skin like a movie theatre and every seat in the movie theatre is occupied by a good organism like a good bug.
-When you when you use antibacterials or you’re cleaning a little bit too much, you’re killing them off, you’re emptying those seats.
-What we realize now is that it’s not about good and bad — it’s about the balance.
+When you use antibacterials or you’re cleaning a little bit too much, you’re killing them off, you’re emptying those seats.
+What we realize now is that it’s not about good and bad—it’s about the balance.
 The good guys keep the bad guys away and so if you have too many empty seats the bad guys can take over.

 There a so many products targeting many different kinds of skin concerns.
 Are these specialized products good for your skin?

-It’s not about your health — these products are not trying to improve your skin health.
+It’s not about your health—these products are not trying to improve your skin health.
 I would argue that many of them are detrimental to your skin health because [although] one alone might not be a problem, when you accumulate them all together, your skin just hits a threshold and that’s when you get irritated.
 It really is the crux of a lot of what I see [in patients] is the accumulated effects of multiple products.

 You like to put patients who are having skin reactions on what you call a product elimination diet.
 What is that exactly?

-If you look at the most common ingredients in skincare and hair care that cause problems — both allergy problems and irritation problems — you remove them from a list of products [patients can use].
+If you look at the most common ingredients in skincare and hair care that cause problems—both allergy problems and irritation problems—you remove them from a list of products [patients can use].
 You have patients use [a prescribed list of products] from head to toe.
 There has to be a list from a dermatologist because labelling can’t be relied upon.
 If labelling could be relied upon, we could, say, go get a hypoallergenic shampoo.
 But it can’t be because there are studies where dermatologists randomly picked 100 products and showed that they were full of stuff that was allergenic even though they were labeled as hypoallergenic.

 [Patients] usually get better within two to four weeks.
 Sometimes it’s two days if it’s they’re really allergic to something.